overcrown/Bank-Transations/README.md

-# django-training
+# Bank Transations
-Django project used to training my django skills
+Django project used to training my django skills and prepare myself to the Job Market

 ## Description